 - Cover the milk and allow it to sit, undisturbed, for 15 minutes, or until you recognize a clean break.
 If you have not gotten a clean break after 20 minutes, add a bit more lemon juice and wait another 15 minutes, or until it does set.

 - Line a colander with butter muslin, and gently ladle the curds from the pot into the colander.
-Tie the corners of the butter muslin together to create a draining bag, and suspend it to drain for 1-1/2 to 2 hours, or until it stops dripping.
+Tie the corners of the butter muslin together to create a draining bag, and suspend it to drain for 1½-2 hours, or until it stops dripping.

 - Take the cheese out of the butter muslin and place it in a large, clean bowl.
-Mix in the salt, and you can add herbs, spices or fruit to it now if you wish.
+Mix in the salt.